SirGavith/Sir-s-Scripts/README.md

  - Type `/till` while facing a tillable block, and it will turn to farmland

 ## Un-Released Scripts - Don't expect these to work
-### carefulbreak - not functional
+### carefulbreak - works
- - Trys to implement carefulbreak in scarpet (not functional)
+ - Carefulbreak - broken blocks go straight into your inventory
 ### feed - works
  - Adds `/feed` command that gives you full hunger and saturation
 ### g - not functional